dereknovak/LS180-LS/study_guide2.md

 ## DELETE

-- The `DELETE` statement is used to permanently remove rows that exist within a relation.
+- The `DELETE` command is used to permanently remove rows that exist within a relation.
 - Generally, it's good practice to run a query with `SELECT` before deleting the data, as this change is permanent.

 ```sql